 Not a single tree is cut down to harvest cork, rather, the bark is stripped by hand every 9 years.
 Cork oak trees store carbon in order to regenerate their bark, and a harvested cork oak tree absorbs up to five times more [carbon dioxide] than one that isn’t harvested.
 Additionally, no bark is wasted during the cork production process, and the residue is granulated to make other cork products and even cork dust is used for fuel.
 Harvested cork oak trees can live up to 300 years.
 Harvesting cork is performed completely by hand and provides over 100,000 jobs.
 Some entire communities in Africa derive a sustainable annual income from the cork harvest.

 Our Original and Native cork yoga mats utilize recycled rubber in their construction through a zero-waste process.
 All of our production scrap is automatically collected and recycled back into the system so nothing goes to waste.
-Because tires are highly durable and non-biodegradable, they can consume valued space in landfills.
-In 1990, it was estimated that over 1 billion scrap tires were in stockpiles in the United States.
-As of 2015, only 67 million tires remain in stockpiles.
-We are proud to help contribute to reducing tires in our landfills.

 -The Willey Family

-Share our story with your friends below.
+Feel free to share our story with your friends below.